Heterogeneous Acceleration Pipeline for Recommendation System Training: The Hotline Accelerator

-Lookup engine is a parallel 2D compute network that processes on every training input and extracts their embedding entries.
-For instance, if an input requires 26 distinct embedding tables, the accelerator can achieve 26x throughput per input.
-Furthermore, the 2D compute network enables exploiting parallelism across training inputs within the mini-batch working set.
-The Lookup engine, during the access learning phase, provides EAL with the indices accessed by each input for its updates.
-During the runtime accelerated phase, the Lookup Engine tags inputs as popular if all embedding indices are in EAL as \highaccess.
+The Lookup Engine is a parallel 2D lookup network that extracts embedding entries from every training input.
+It can achieve 26$\times$ throughput per input if it requires 26 distinct embedding tables.
+Additionally, the 2D lookup network allows for exploiting parallelism within the mini-batch.
+During the learning phase, the Lookup engine provides EAL with the indices accessed by each input.
+The Lookup Engine classifies inputs as popular during the acceleration phase if all embedding indices are within EAL.

-Figure~\ref{fig:pe} shows the components within a single lookup engine.
-Each engine consists of registers containing embedding table number, embedding index, hot embedding index register and a randomizer.
-The embedding table number and index for the input are merged and sent to the randomizer.
-The randomizer creates a hash of the (Embedding Index, Embedding Table) tuple.
-This hash scatters embedding index values across EAL to avoid trashing during the access learning phase.
-We implement our randomizer block using a low-latency Fiestal Network implementation~\cite{fiestal}.
+A single lookup engine, as shown in Figure~\ref{fig:pe}, contains registers for embedding table numbers, hot embedding index, and a randomizer.
+The randomizer hashes the (Embedding Index, Embedding Table) tuple to scatter embedding index values across EAL and prevent trashing.
+A low-latency Fiestal Network implements the randomizer~\cite{fiestal}.